20mup/20mup.github.io/_projects/jurassic-rescue-robot/index.md

 ---

+## 🧠 How It Works

+1. **Autonomous Navigation**
+   - Onboard ultrasonic sensors guide the robot toward a gate button in autonomous mode, using a simple alignment and trigger sequence.

+2. **Manual Rescue**
+   - Once the gate is open, the robot switches to joystick mode for human-guided object retrieval with a mechanical clamp.

+3. **Motion Control**
+   - Raspberry Pi Pico and Arduino combo manages motor control, encoder feedback, and servo actuation.

+4. **Mechanical Design**
+   - A custom laser-cut + 3D-printed chassis combines durability and modularity for rapid prototyping and tuning.

+---

 ## 🤝 Team Members

 - **Mousa Pirzada** – Lead Programmer: Pico W scripting, encoder integration, closed-loop control, motor tuning.